Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 - Remove the folder `src/templates/customTemplate`
 - Remove the folder `src/integration`

-Once you have finished the tutorial, clone the repository again and examine the deleted files.
+Once you have finished the tutorial, you can clone the repository again and examine the deleted files.

 ### Installing the code dependencies